-This text provides an overview of the natural environment and the ways people are increasingly affecting it.
-Through an understanding of environmental science, you will be in a position to make sound decisions that will affect the future of the planet.
+This text provides an overview of the natural environment and the way people are increasingly affecting it.
+Through an understanding of environmental science, you will be in a position to make sound decisions that will affect the future of the entire planet.
 An important aspect of genuine understanding is the ability to relate seemingly diverse and disparate facts and phenomena to one another within a larger picture.
 A truism in environmental science is that everything is related to everything else.
-The environment is a finely tuned, grand, and extremely complex system; if one component is modified or tampered with, there will be ramifications in other, often unexpected, portions of the system.
-Therefore, it is particularly beneficial to use a systems approach in analyzing global environmental issues.
-Note that a system can be defined as a "set of components functioning together as a whole."
-A systems view allows us to isolate a part of the world and focus on those aspects that interact more closely than others.
-For example, a cell, in the system we call a human body, generally interacts much more closely with other cells in the body than with the outside world.
-By focusing only on the cells that function in digestion, we confine our view further to the digestive system.
-The key point here is that most systems are hierarchical: they are composed of smaller sets of systems made of smaller interacting parts.
+The environment is a finely tuned, grand, and extremely complex system in which if one component is modified or tampered with there will be ramifications in other, often unexpected, portions of the system.
+Therefore, it is particularly beneficial to use a systems approach in analyzing global environmental issues (discussed in more detail later in this chapter).